PeterChen712/Neet-Indonesia-Analysis/README.md

 ## Summary

-This repository contains all research artifacts and data analysis for the **Olympic of Statistics (OLS) 2025** competition held by Universitas Hasanuddin.
+This repository contains all research artifacts and data analysis for the **Olympic of Statistics (OLS) 2025** competition held by Universitas Negeri Makassar.
 Our research theme:

 > **"Lost Potential: A Multidimensional Analysis of the NEET (*Not in Education, Employment, or Training*) Phenomenon Among Indonesian Youth Aged 15–24"**